openshift-labs/lab-building-images/README.md

 git submodule update --recursive --remote
 ```

+Login to your OpenShift cluster as a cluster admin.
+You cannot deploy the workshop as a normal user.

 Next create a project in OpenShift into which the workshop is to be deployed.

 ```